How Can a Running Warm-Up Help Optimize Performance?

-1. Warm-up raises your body temperature
+1. Running warm-ups raise your body temperature

 Dynamic warm-up exercises raise your body temperature by heating up your muscles.
 They also boost your metabolism and accelerate the supply of energy to your muscles.

-2. Warm-up enhances muscle performance
+2. Running warm-ups enhance muscle performance

 As your muscle temperature rises, your muscle viscosity (or resistance) decreases.
 This results in faster muscle contraction and relaxation, which enhances your performance.

-3. Warm-up boosts heart function
+3. Running warm-ups boost heart function

 Your heart also benefits from warming up.
 The exercises increase your cardiac output and respiratory minute volume (RMV), thus expanding your VO2 max.